karthikiyengar/portfolio/content/fp-patterns.md

 ## Using Monoids Effectively

-We’ve already been using Monoids when we perform operations like String/Array concatenation and number addition in native JavaScript.
+We’ve already been using `Monoid`s when we perform operations like `String`/`Array` concatenation and number addition in native JavaScript.
 It’s simply a data type that offers us the following methods.

 ```haskell
 concat :: Monoid m => m a -> m a -> m a
 ```

-concat allows us to combine two Monoids of the same type together with a pre-specified operation.
+`concat` allows us to combine two `Monoid`s of the same type together with a pre-specified operation.

 ```haskell
 empty :: Monoid m => () => m a
 ```

-The empty method provides us with an identity element, that when concat ed with other Monoids of the same type, would return the same element.
+The `empty` method provides us with an identity element, that when concatinated with other Monoids of the same type, would return the same element.
 Here’s what I’m talking about.

 ```javascript
 import { Sum } from "crocks";